ezramizrahi/ritz-scrape/README.md

 2. `docker-compose logs db`

 ## Observability
+Playing around with observability.
 I expose some metrics in `observability/expose_metrics.py`.
 Once you've got it up and running, you can navigate to `http://<raspberry-pi-ip>:9090` and use the Prometheus dashboard.

 ## Tests
 Tests are located in the `tests` directory and run as part of the build process.